redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/README.md

 $ ./configure --help
 ```

-If you plan to use any registry.redhat.io images, follow step #2 below.
-Otherwise, skip to step #3.

-### 2. Using registry.redhat.io Images (REQUIRED FOR CUDA RHEL 7 BUILDS + NON-CUDA RHEL 8 BUILDS)

-Follow the instructions in the `setup` folder in this directory.
-In essence, you will need to run a create two files under **../../secrets**, then run a `make` command.
+If you use the `--instance-type`/`-t` flag when configuring the Makefile and specify an instance that does not exist yet (which is perfectly okay!), you will need to setup an instance before executing the `make` commands.
+Information on how to setup an instance using `MachineSet` will be described later on, but do not worry about that yet.
+For now, follow the instructions in the next subsection, which describes how to install the necessary cluster operators for running the benchmarks.

-### 3. Installing Necessary Cluster Operators
+### 2. Installing Necessary Cluster Operators

 After you've run `configure`, you should setup and install three necessary operators to your cluster: Special Resource Operator (SRO), Node Feature Discovery (NFD) Operator, and Ripsaw.
-To do so, run
+If you haven't installed *any* of these operators, run

 ```
 $ make setup_operators